fanjames/k8s-device-plugin/README.md

 This repo is forked from https://hub.docker.com/r/cvaldit/nvidia-k8s-device-plugin/.
 This modified plugin makes it possible to share one GPU among multiple jobs.
-It remains to be tested on my own k8s cluster.
+It remains to be tested on my own k8s cluster. [ref. https://github.com/kubernetes/kubernetes/issues/52757#issuecomment-413984274]

 # NVIDIA device plugin for Kubernetes